Trust and privacy

 Opaque destinations force the issue

-JPEG and other opaque outputs cannot preserve alpha, so the route keeps that tradeoff front and center.
+JPEG and other opaque outputs cannot preserve alpha, so the page keeps that tradeoff front and center.

 No fake background removal claims

-This route fills transparency honestly.
-It does not claim to segment subjects or remove complex backgrounds with magic.
+This page fills transparent areas.
+It does not segment subjects or remove complex backgrounds.

 Tradeoffs